 Attendance at District meetings is open to all AA members.
-If a member wishes to address the District, they may do so through their group G.S.R. or Alternate if the G.S.R. is not present.
-If no group officer is present, the member may request of the D.C.M. recognition during the "Challenges and Solutions" section of the meeting format.
-It is requested that visitors not enter into discussion during the regular meeting.
+If a member wishes to address the District, they may do so through their group G.S.R. or Alternate G.S.R. when present, otherwise it is suggested that visitors not enter into discussion during the regular meeting unless a group conscience is taken.